Thomas W. Moore: Biography

 He was ABC's vice president of programming from 1956 to 1957, then network president from 1957 to 1969.

 Among the shows aired during this time were The Real McCoys, 77 Sunset Strip, My Three Sons, The Flintstones, Ben Casey, and The Untouchables.
 While he was network president, the network added, among other shows, McHale's Navy, Peyton Place, The Addams Family and Batman.

 Moore had a rising Howard Cosell removed from ABC television on-air work in 1959 because he didn't like him.
 Cosell's removal was rumored to be linked to anti-Semitism, but Cosell himself never directly ascribed to that explanation.

-He left ABC to become chairman of computerized event ticketing company Ticketron and, in December 1970, resigned to become president of newly formed General Electric subsidiary and production company, Tomorrow Entertainment.
-The shows they produced were nominated for ten Emmy Awards, winning at least five.
+He left ABC to become chairman of Ticketron, a computerized event ticketing company.
+In December 1970, he resigned from Ticketron to become president of Tomorrow Entertainment, a newly formed subsidiary and production company of General Electric.
+The shows produced by Tomorrow Entertainment were nominated for ten Emmy Awards, winning at least five.